chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 ## Episode 3 - Kumandra’s Faces

-### Namaari Interlude
+> Theme: Kumandra’s repeat interactions

+### E1 - Comfort

+#### Namaari/Khaang Hook

 > **EXT.
 MOUNTAINTOP - DUSK**

 - Namaari and her crew are surveying from a lookout point, making camp
-- A glow appears, off in the distance, along a river
+- A glow appears, just on the horizon, along a river
-	- Junior Soldier: “That must be Khaang.
-He needs to pick up his pace to Talon.”
+	- Junior Soldier: “Khaang could’ve arrived sooner at Talon.”
+	- her Serlot roars a yawn.
-	- Namaari, “Raya will know he’s spying on her if he barges in on a large noisy Serlot.”
+	- Namaari, “Raya will know Khaang is our scout, barging in on a large noisy Serlot.”
 - Namaari turns back to an older soldier
 	- “Admiral Thaanh, can’t we find another route back home to Fang?”
-	- “Princess, if you want to make it back in three days without meeting any Druun, then we need to go through Heart.”
+	- “Princess, if you want to arrive home in three days, without meeting any Druun, then we need to go through Heart.”
 	- Namaari’s reluctant.
 	- “I know how much that night hurt you, fifteen years go.
-I was there.
-But if Raya is out to steal the Gem pieces of every tribe, then your mother needs to make plans.”
+I was there, too.
+But if Raya is out to steal the Gem shards from every tribe, then your mother needs to make plans.”
 	- (What?
 Namaari, hurt?
 Wasn’t she the one who backstabbed Raya?) #payme
-- “Okay, Admiral Thaanh.
+- “Okay, Admiral.
 Let’s hope Khaang succeeds in…”

-### Talon and Boun
+#### Goodbye Boun

 > **EXT.
 TALON - NIGHT**

-- Chyron: TALON
+- Chyron: **TALON**
+	- (five days later), but it’s ambiguous
 - some establishing shots: the floating platforms, the merchant boats, lanterns, noisy crowds

 > **EXT.
 DOCKS, TALON - NIGHT**

-- The Shrimporium pulls into Talon docks.
-The gang steps out.
+- The battle-torn Steamboat pulls into Talon docks.
+The gang steps out and takes a walk.
 - Sisu ogles: I didn’t know Talon became so beautiful…
-	- Raya: After the Druun returned fifteen years ago, Talon moved onto their lake to be safe from them.
+	- Raya: After the Druun returned fifteen years ago, Talon fully moved their whole tribe onto their lake.
-	- Boun: If only the families in Tail could’ve banded together like this.
+	- Boun: If only the families in Tail could’ve banded together like this…
+	- Raya: Like a band of scammers and frauds?
+Watch out for fake parts.
-- Raya: Boun, this is for your the past week of delicacies on the Shrimp-museum.
+- Raya: Reminds me, the payment for your past week of delicacies on the Steamboat.
+And for saving my life. (gesturing to her wound that Boun bandaged)
-	- Boun protests the name, but eyes widen as a bunch of coins drop into his hand
+	- Boun’s eyes widen as a bunch of coins drop into his hand
-	- Raya: Like I promised.
+	- Raya: Double what was promised.
 I’m sorry I assumed the worst of you.
 Purchase your ship repairs and go crazy with cooking ingredients.
-See you, kid.
 - “Thank you, Raya.
-I wish you smooth sailing!”
-	- They part ways.
-- Boun reaches out his hand at the first stall for a fruit.
-	- Raya catches his hand and leads him away.
-She whispers, “That’s fake.”
-	- Sisu: “Fake?”
-They regroup away and look around at the stalls.
-	- Raya: “They’re almost all fake.
-They’re banded together alright, a band of scammers and frauds.”
-	- “Why do people still work with them?”
-	- “Because like it or not.
-Without Talon, the tribes wouldn’t trade with each other.
-	- Kumandra would’ve fallen.
-But you still have to keep your guard up.”
-- Boun: Is that why you have those glowing weapons?
-	- Raya defensively hides her satchel.
-	- Sisu stares through Raya.
-	- Raya analytically confesses.
-“I am not from Tail.
-Yes, I am collecting glowing weapons from each tribe.
-I have an important mission to make things right, for everyone.
-I’m sorry I’m not telling the whole story, but this is the truth.”
-	- “Okay.”
-“Okay?”
-	- “Yeah.
-I didn’t tell you about my parents, either.
-Like it or not, I guess I have to trust you just enough to win together.
-Like the people of Talon.”
-- “Gus-gus.
-Stay safe, Boun.”
-	- “Take care, Raya, Sisu!”

-### The Plan + Mask Festival

-- Raya: I told him the truth.
-	- Sisu: Half-truth.
-	- Raya: It’s all-truth.
-Just not all the truth there is.
-	- Sisu: It’s a start.
-- Sisu: Okay, so I was thinking you let me go first.
-	- Huh?
-	- With the Talon Chief.
-Hang Dai?
-	- “Dang Hai.
-And no, you can’t come”
-	- I’ve been asleep for 500 years, the Druun monsters are back, and I’m the only dragon who isn’t stone.
-	- if he finds out you’re really Sisu, then he’ll imprison you and use you.
-Easier: I’ll just dip in, get the gem, and get out.”
-	- We don’t need to steal, we can work together.
-	- Things are different now, Sisu.
-The chiefs may have worked together 500 years ago, but nowadays, every chief just works for their own tribe.
-- You’ve not been here because you’re scared of water.
+And good luck with stealing Talon’s Gem artefact.”
+	- Raya double-takes, sternly: “What?!
+Shhhh!
+How—?
+Nevermind.
+Don’t you tell anyone about this.”
+		- #payme the whole of Talon finds out.
+Raya blames Boun, but it’s the spy.
+	- “But… can’t _I_ know about it?”
+	- “Nobody can know.”
+	- “…Okay.”
+	- “…Boun?
+Tell your parents, that Raya of the tribe of Heart says, their son was very noble.”
+	- Boun nods, shrugs.
+They part ways.

+#### Hello, Talon

+- Raya heel-turns, but grabs onto Sisu (for fear of water)
+- She monologues: Our schedule is three days late because the boat got damaged.
+Tuk-Tuk is swimming nearby.
+I’ve got my whistle to call him when we need to escape.
+Now Sisu, you—
+- Sisu’s exasperated: Boun already knows.
+Let him in!
+	- Raya: He’s… too young.
+	- Sisu: We need to travel by boat if you want to avoid the Druun and be faster than Namaari.
+	- Raya: Fine.
+We’ll get another sailor.
+Boun knows too much.
+- Raya: we need to get new clothes to blend in.
+Follow close.

+> **EXT.
+MARKET STREET, TALON - NIGHT**

+- Raya leads Sisu down a street
+	- crowds jostle, vendors haggle prices
+	- the oddly-dressed pair are singled out by the vendors, hard to move
+	- vendors:
+		- Aha!
+This headscarf goes beautifully with your traditional Tail wear!
+		- first purchase, half price!
+		- hello ladies, I’m from Tail too!
+Let me show you around!
+	- Sisu: Wow, everyone’s so friendly!
+		- Sisu gets caught by a lotion salesperson lol
+		- With free lotion, Sisu’s obligated to purchase

+> **EXT.
+ALLEY, TALON - NIGHT**

+- Raya pulls Sisu around into an alley
+	- Raya comforts herself: Soon, we’ll be at Spine.
+On solid ground.
+With saner people.
+- Raya prostrates herself on the boardwalk and reaches under.
+She retrieves a bundled package.
+	- Raya: I’ve prepared this last time I was here.
+There’s local clothes and supplies.
+	- The pair put on the local clothing outerwear (Raya backpacks the rest)
+- Sisu picks up a note attached to the package.
+	- Sisu: Hey, what’s this?
+“Guard up.
+Fang spy in Talon.
+Arrived few days ago.”
+You wrote this to yourself?
+-

+#### The Plan

+…

+- Sisu: You have a friend?!
+- Raya: I have an accomplice.
+- Raya: Sisu, this is Nan.
 - masks

+### E2 – Need

-### Meet Noi, Nan and Ner
+#### Meet Noi, Nan and Ner

+- three Talon locals
+	- we find out later that one of them is definitely a Fang spy
+	- all three are frauds in some way, though
+	- who’s the spy?
 - Noi pretends to be the chieftan’s daughter
 	- only during Mask Festival can Noi go around anonymously
+	- Noi helps to get Raya to the palace
 	- “Dang Hai only has sons…”

-### Getting to Dang Hai
+#### Getting to Dang Hai

-### Disaster
+#### Disaster

 - Midpoint: realising there’s a Fang spy
 	- only one of the gang knew about the plan

-#### Namaari in Heart
+##### Namaari in Heart

-### False Victory with The Gem
+#### False Victory with The Gem

 - reveal Nan is Noi’s parent figure

-### The Trap
+#### The Trap

-### Sacrifice
+#### Sacrifice

+- one of them sells Raya out to the local Talon authorities
 - Raya looks back; there isn’t much time.
 	- “My real name is Raya, daughter of Chief Benja of the tribe of Heart.
 The land of Kumandra fell apart because I made a mistake.
 Sisudatu is the Last Dragon.
-If you re-assemble the Gem, she will make things right.
+If you re-assemble the Gem, she will revive everyone who was turned to stone.
 Don’t trust anyone.
 Or do.
 I don’t know, I just know that I trust you.
 I have to.”
 	- She throws over the satchel containing the Gem weapons.
 	- She looks away.
 “I’m sorry bá, I couldn’t do it.”
+- Noi takes Raya’s place
+	- “Noi, she’s just another liar!”
+	- “No!
+For the first time in my life, I’m hearing the truth.”
+	- Noi exchanges places with Raya: she gets petrified.

-### Resolution
+#### Resolution

-- The Shrimporium sails off
+- The Steamboat sails off
 - Raya files through the satchel
 	- She double-takes.
 Ruffles it again.
 Turns its contents out.
 	- The Kujang.
 The Karambit.